spsforks/QB64-Wiki/READ.md

 > *Explanation:* This program reads the values from the DATA statements into array A. After execution, the value of A(1) is 3.08, and so on.
 The DATA statements may be placed anywhere in the program; they may even be placed ahead of the READ statement.

-*Example 2:* Reading three pieces of data at once.
+Reading three pieces of data at once.

 ```vb